What Web Design Agencies Should Know About Web Accessibility

 How user interface (UI) and user experience (UX) designers influence web accessibility

-UI and UX designers should review prototypes to consider how they will implement each element in an accessible way.
+UI and UX designers or UX service providers should review prototypes to consider how they will implement each element in an accessible way.
 If they notice elements that they cannot provide in an accessible way, they should provide feedback to the graphic designer who then needs to design another option.